 - Follow leaf collection progress on this website, Facebook, or Twitter.
 Also, be on the lookout for signs in your neighborhood.

 - Be ready on collection day.
 Crews will make a complete pass through the city before beginning their second pass, so it may be several weeks before they are in your area again.

-- Place leaves curbside and in your yard, not on the sidewalks or edges of driveways and streets, as this obstructs proper drainage.
+- Place leaves curbside and in your yard, not on the sidewalks or edges of driveways and streets, as this obstructs proper drainage and may cause equipment damage.
 If you notice drainage grates clogged in your area, please call (270) 890-0600 or visit www.hoptown.org/help to request cleaning.

 - Do not wet leaves.
 Frozen leaves may damage vacuum equipment.

 - Do not place leaves over water meter covers or other obstructions.